PSE-UAB/SoCSIM/README.md

 ### Interrupt Controller

-There is a basic Interrupt Controller with only two registers, NVIC_CTRL
+There is a basic Interrupt Controller with only two registers, NVIC_CTRL and NVIC_IRQ.

 ### PWM TIMER

 This timer is only able to generate a PWM signal, it counts from 0 to value ADDR_TIMER_TOP and starts over.
 When timer value is less than ADDR_TIMER_CMP output is '0', when greater output is '1'.

-Timer input clock runs at 16 MHz and can be pre-scaled by a value from 1 to 256 (power of 2 only).
+Timer input clock runs at 16 MHz and can be pre-scaled by a value from 1 to 256 (powers of 2 only).

 ### RTC

-A very basic RTC timer, with 1 second precision that store unix epoch in a register (32 bits).
+A very basic RTC timer, with 1 second precision that store seconds in the RTC_CNT register (32 bits).
-It also has a compare register to trigger an IRQ in a date.
+It also has a compare register (RTC_CMP) to trigger an IRQ if both registers are equal.

 ### TRACE

-An ITM-like peripheral with a single register that prints out the characters written to its data register
+An ITM-like peripheral with a single register that prints out the characters written to its data register.

 ### DAC

 DAC peripheral able to generate a signal between 0 and 1 volts.
-The DAC works a 10 samples/second.
+The DAC works a 10 samples/second in continuous mode.
+* DAC_CTRL bit0 enables (1) /disables (0) DAC peripheral.
+* DAC_TRL bit7 enables (1) / disables (0) DAC IRQ.
+DAC triggers a IRQ when conversion is complete.
+* DAC_DATA bit 11-0 Data register (12 bits)

 ### Watchdog

 Watchdog peripheral that can halt de simulation (simulating a system reset).
 It includes a prescaler.
+The watchdog has a clock of 128 kHz and the counter starts with 2048.
+When counter reaches 0 resets the system (halts de simulation).
+There is a prescaler (WDOG_CTRL bits 15 to 8) to the input clock (powers of 2).
+Once enabled (WDOG_CTRL bit 0 to '1') watchdog can't be disabled.

+To properly feed the Watchdog, the magic number 0x00505345 must be written to register WDOG_CMD.

 ## Memory map